-Let’s face it, your “to-do list” is huge, and there’s not enough time to do everything.
-So you feel exhausted, guilty or frustrated–this post is just for you.
+Let’s face it: your “to-do list” is huge, and there’s not enough time to do everything.
+So, if you feel exhausted, guilty or frustrated–this post is just for you.
 Here are 8 unconventional but easy techniques for how to have more time in your day.
-These shifts will make a difference in how overwhelmed you’re feeling and free-up time.
+These shifts will make a difference in how overwhelmed you’re feeling and free up time.

 Table of Contents

 How To Have More Time: There Is Never Enough Time